ml0010/react-shoppingcart/README.md

 ## Explore Mallorca

 This is an e-commerce website of a tour agency.
 Clients can book available tours and edit/cancel their reservations.\
-[https://ml0010.github.io/react-shoppingcart](CLICK-HERE) to access the website.
+Please [CLICK HERE](https://ml0010.github.io/react-shoppingcart) to access the website.

 ## Available Scripts